More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Predicting the number of new variants

 \subsection{Accounting for sequencing errors}

-We start by extending the Bayesian nonparametric predictors of \Cref{sec:prediction_naive} in order to account for non-trivial sequencing error.
-So far, we have assumed that if any organism exhibits a variant, that variant is detected; i.e., $\acount_{nj} = 1$ for organism $n$.
-However, in practice, sequencing a genome is a complex and noisy process; millions of reads of fragments of the same genomic sequence need to be aligned and compared to the reference genome.
-Every position $j$ of the genome of individual $n$ is read a random number $\depth_{n,j}$ of times.
-That is, $\depth_{n,j}$ is the (random) sequencing depth of the process.
+We extend the Bayesian nonparametric estimator introduced in \Cref{sec:prediction_naive} to account for non-trivial sequencing error.
+In \Cref{sec:prediction_naive} we have assumed that if any organism exhibits a variant, that variant is detected, i.e., $\acount_{n,j} = 1$ for organism $n$.
+However, in practice, sequencing a genome is a complex and noisy process.
+Millions of reads of fragments of the same genomic sequence need to be aligned and compared to the reference genome.
+Every position $j$ of the genome of individual $n$ is read a random number $\depth_{n,j}$ of times. $\depth_{n,j}$ is the (random) sequencing depth of the process.
 Out of these $\depth_{n,j}$ times, $\depth_{n,j,\text{err}}$ reads give rise to an error, due to technological imperfections, and are discarded.
 Here, $0 \leq \depth_{n,j,\text{err}} \leq \depth_{n,j}$.
 The remaining $\depth_{n,j,\text{noerr}} = \depth_{n,j} - \depth_{n,j,\text{err}}$ reads are correctly processed, aligned to the reference genome, and recorded \citep{ionita2010optimal}.
 Every error-free read can either agree with the reference genome, or disagree.
-Let $C_{n,j} \in \{0,1,\dots, \depth_{n,j,\text{noerr}}\}$ denote the number of times that reads are correctly processed and we observe disagreement with the reference genome.
-Finally, a variant is said to be ``called'' whenever some discrepancy criterion, i.e. the ``variant calling rule,'' is satisfied.
+We let $C_{n,j} \in \{0,1,\dots, \depth_{n,j,\text{noerr}}\}$ denote the number of times that reads are correctly processed and we observe disagreement with the reference genome.
+Finally, a variant is said to be called whenever some discrepancy criterion, i.e. the variant calling rule, is satisfied.

+Following \citet{ionita2010optimal}, we focus on simple threshold variant calling rules.
+That is, a variant is called whenever a sufficient number of reads disagree with the reference genome.
+Given the threshold value $\threshold>0$, variation is declared if the count $C_{n,j}$ exceeds $\threshold$, i.e.\ $\acount_{n,j} = \bm{1}(C_{n,j} \geq \threshold)$.
+This threshold variant calling rule is a simplification of actual variant callers used in modern genomic pipelines; see e.g.\ \citep{xu2018review} for a review of variant calling algorithms.
+While simplistic, the threshold rule has the benefit of being easy to interpret; by contrast, state-of-the-art alternatives are much more complex, to the point of being somewhat inscrutable by their users.
+In fact, understanding how to tailor the variant calling rule to the data-gathering process is itself an active area of research \citep{hwang2015systematic,cornish2015comparison,kumaran2019performance}.